wp-plugins/simple-file-downloader/readme.txt

 == Screenshots ==

-* After you installed the plugin, button 'Add Download' is automatically added to the content editor.
-* Click the button as shown in this screenshot http://screencast.com/t/pEtpwGlYTzW.
+1. Click the button to select file
-* Select the file you want for download http://screencast.com/t/eCZc040LqLE.
+2. Select the file you want for download
-* Download shortcode will be generated automatically http://screencast.com/t/WNtBrjJZNo.
+3. Download shortcode will be automatically generated

 == Upgrade Notice ==
 none